strawlab/flo/README.md

 from Strand Cam `imops` and controls motors.
 This is the main, high-level FLO program.

+## Other FLO-related repositories

+- https://github.com/strawlab/flo-hardware build instructions and manual for the FLO BYO-camera insect tracking/filming setup

 ## Overview of multiple pieces when using PWM servo motors

 Other variants trade `rpipico-pantilt` and the PWM servo motors for other types